-- Asks searching questions which are focused on the key value at risk issues for the Group in consideration of external factors, such as competition, sustainability, environmental, sector wide issues and changing societal expectations. - Willing to challenge openly and rigorously, without causing unnecessary conflict. - Takes difficult decisions dispassionately, whilst also being aware of the political implications. - Able to deal effectively with complexity and assimilates knowledge quickly. - Satisfies him/herself that Board discussion and decision taking on risk matters is based on accurate and appropriately comprehensive information and draws, as far as he/she believes it to be relevant or necessary, on external analysis and input. - Takes into account, the views of shareholders and other stakeholders which may provide different perspective on the Group and its performance.
+- Asks searching questions which are focused on the key value at risk issues for the Company. - Willing to challenge openly and rigorously, without causing unnecessary conflict. - Takes difficult decisions dispassionately, whilst also being aware of the political implications. - Able to deal effectively with complexity and assimilates knowledge quickly. - Satisfies him/herself that Board discussion and decision taking on risk matters is based on accurate and appropriately comprehensive information and draws, as far as he/she believes it to be relevant or necessary, on external analysis and input. - Takes into account, the views of stakeholders which may provide different perspective on the Company and its performance.